 Swim and gym routine to exercise chest and triceps12/07/2016

-Chest and triceps are areas of the body we all want to look a little more shapely.
-So to help you out we have created a simple swim and gym routine to exercise chest and triceps.
+Looking for a swimming workout that targets your upper body?
+To help you out we have created a simple swim and gym routine to exercise and work your chest and triceps.

 Our pick and mix swim and gym exercises help you mix things up a little.
 Enjoy all the benefits of exercising in water after a light gym workout, but with a focus on key areas of the body for maximum impact.